EGI-Federation/documentation/content/en/users/compute/_index.md

   use-cases are user gateways or portals, interactive computing platforms and almost any kind of data- and/or compute-intensive workloads.
 - [Container Compute](./cloud-container-compute/) supports running
-  **container-based applications** with either Docker or Kubernetes on top of Cloud Compute.
+  **container-based applications** on the EGI Cloud.
+The service provides a managed Kubernetes platform based on Rancher for easy deployment and orchestration of containerised workloads, as well as options for running Docker directly on virtual machines.
 Typical use-cases are multi-tenant, microservices-based applications that must easily scale horizontally.
 - [High Throughput Compute](./high-throughput-compute/) provides access to large, shared grid computing systems for **running computational jobs at scale**.
 Typical use-cases include analysis of large datasets in an